Multi-Functional Chirp Signalling for Next-Generation Multi-Carrier Wireless Networks: Communications, Sensing and ISAC Perspectives: Chirp-aided Sensing and ISAC

 \subsection{Chirp Waveforms in Sensing}

 {Chirp}-based waveforms, such as FMCW and LFM, can achieve superior target detection and precise distance estimation due to their high time-bandwidth products attained through chirp pulse compression.
 Fig. \ref{ISAC}(a) illustrates the signal processing flow of a matched-filter assisted FMCW radar.
 Specifically, by sending a chirp waveform that sweeps over a certain bandwidth, the Doppler frequency shift can be observed as a phase change across chirps.
 Joint range-Doppler processing is typically conducted via a two-dimensional fast Fourier transform (2D-FFT).
-As seen, an FMCW radar compresses the long-duration chirp waveform into a much shorter impulse-like waveform, thereby enhancing range resolution while maintaining energy efficiency.
+As seen, an FMCW radar compresses the long-duration chirp waveform into a much shorter impulse-like waveform, thereby enhancing range resolution while maintaining energy efficiency. {Nevertheless, FMCW radar may suffer from performance degradation in multipath environments, as indirect propagation paths can produce extra frequency components of the mixed signal that interfere with the true target responses.
+Consequently, false or ambiguous peaks may appear, thereby reducing the reliability of target detection and the accuracy of range and velocity estimation.}

 Note that the range resolution of radar systems employing noncoherent detection is primarily determined by the signal bandwidth.
 Hence, FMCW radar systems targeting short-range applications often harness wideband chirps at millimeter-wave (mmWave) carrier frequencies to achieve precise range resolution, accurately distinguishing small distances between targets.
 However, given the high path loss of the twin-hop mmWave signal, the maximum range becomes limited.
 By contrast, the Doppler resolution depends on the coherent processing interval.
 Additionally, chirp waveforms are resilient to multipath fading due to their low autocorrelation sidelobes and can be efficiently synthesized using low-complexity digital signal processing techniques.
 These appealing properties make chirp waveforms eminently suitable for sensing systems.